2020/21 Full-time Undergraduate course

 In this section

-This design-centred course is aimed at those who aspire for a career as an interaction designer, helping to shape the digital landscape we all, increasingly, live in.
-The course equips you with the skills you need to meet the challenges of an industry that’s changing rapidly and which offers exciting international career opportunities.
+This highly creative course is aimed at students aspiring to a career as an interaction designer, helping to shape the digital landscape we live in.
+The course equips you with the skills you need to meet the challenges of a dynamic and rapidly changing industry which offers many exciting career opportunities.

-In the last few years the need for a new kind of designer has emerged, a designer with the skills and thinking required to design for these new platforms and for platforms that have yet to be conceived.
+Apps like Facebook, Snapchat and Instagram are changing our behaviour and there's a growing need for designers with the skills and creative thinking required to design for these platforms and for platforms yet to be conceived.

 Sign up to register an interest in the course.